steveruizok/rko/README.md

 #### `reset()`

-Reset the state to its original state.
-Also resets the history.
+Reset the state to its initial state (as provided in the constructor).
+This is not undoable.
+Calling `reset()` will also reset the history.

 #### `resetHistory()`